- Leisure: Any freely chosen activity or experience that takes place in non‑work time.

 4. Cheaper cost of transportation

-Cheaper air fares and cheaper cost of travel by sea have also contributed in reducing the cost of travel, thereby encouraging people to visit tourist destinations in many parts of the world.
+Cheaper airfares and cheaper costs of travel by sea have also contributed to reducing the cost of travel, thereby encouraging people to visit tourist destinations in many parts of the world.
 For example, the large passenger plane, Airbus A320 can carry over 400 passengers at a time.
-This has helped to reduce the cost of air travel, as many passengers would means lower airfare per passenger.
+This has helped to reduce the cost of air travel, as many passengers would mean lower airfare per passenger.